dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 Notes:
 * The script will startup and create a default config.json file in energyutils/solar_monitor
-* point your browser at either http://localhost:8090 or http://<IP of computer>:8090 and you should see a blank black page displayed
+* point your browser at either http://localhost:8090 or http://<IP of computer>:8090 and you should see The banner "SolarMon" displayed with a settings cog wheel"
-* Browse to http://localhost:8090/admin to bring up the admin page (when prompted, login as user "admin" and password "123456789")
+* Click the cog wheel or browse to http://localhost:8090/admin to bring up the admin page (when prompted, login as user "admin" and password "123456789")
 * Select the inverter/data source type and go from there inputing the credentials or your given device.
    - Note: The inverter sources list Sofar and Huawei but only Shelly EM and Solis are supported for now.
 * Once you select the data source, various fields will be shown that need to be populated with the related credentials.
-* When ready to save, click the apply button
+* When ready to save, click the "Apply" button
+* To get back to the dashboard, click the "Show Dashboard" button or separately browse to http://localhost:8090 or http://<IP of computer>:8090
 * If the Shelly or inverter credentials are correct, then actual usage data should soon appear on the main dashboard.
 * For now, only Shelly EM and Solis inverters are supported.
 Others such as Sofar, Huawei etc will be added over time
 * The script outputs logging details as it runs on the console.
 You can add --verbose to get this logging more detailed data if need be.